 Wavespeedai Secures Multi-Million Dollar Funding To Build The Fastest Infrastructure For AI Image And Video Generation

-WaveSpeedAI secures multimillion-dollar funding to optimize its proprietary inference engine and accelerate next-gen multimodal AI infrastructure.SINGAPORE, SINGAPORE, April 25, 2025 /EINPresswire / -- WaveSpeedAI, a global leader in multimodal AI generation acceleration, today announced the successful completion of a multi-million dollar angel funding round.
-The investment will be used to further optimize the company's proprietary inference engine and accelerate the development of next-generation AI infrastructure.
-With unmatched speed and cost advantages in image and video generation, WaveSpeedAI is quickly becoming the preferred platform for developers and enterprise clients worldwide.
+WaveSpeedAI secures multimillion-dollar funding to optimize its proprietary inference engine and accelerate next-gen multimodal AI infrastructure.SINGAPORE, SINGAPORE, April 24, 2025 /EINPresswire / -- About WaveSpeedAI

 WaveSpeedAI is building a next-generation infrastructure for generative AI, with a focus on high-performance inference across image, video, and audio modalities.
 Designed for developers, creators, and businesses, the platform provides lightning-fast inference APIs and seamless ComfyUI integrations-enabling effortless deployment of complex multimodal generation tasks.